fjulian79/wd-broker/README.md

 * Works with C binaries, Python scripts, shell tools, or whatever can use a Unix domain socket
 * Comes with a minimalistic command-line tool (`wd-ctrl`) to interact with the broker
 * Simple C library (`libwd-client`) to register clients and send heartbeats
-* Fail-safe: If the broker crashes or a client misses its deadline, the system will reboot
+* Fail-safe design, if the broker crashes or a client misses its deadline, the system will reboot
 * Written with portability and embedded systems in mind

 ## Changelog